 The normal heart is a four-chamber pump whose beat is controlled by the heart’s electrical system.
 The heart walls are made of muscle cells that respond to the heart’s electrical impulse by briskly contracting (shortening).
 When the cells all contract together, the blood is pumped forward.
-In cardiomyopathy, the abnormal heart muscle cells prevent the heart from pumping with its normal vigor.
+In cardiomyopathy, the abnormal heart muscle cells prevent the heart from pumping or filling normally.
 The abnormal cells can also be a source of abnormal heart rhythms, called arrhythmias (see below).

-How does this problem affect my child's health?
+How does dilated cardiomyopathy affect my child's health?

-The health effects of DCM vary widely and depend on the degree of heart muscle damage.
-In mild cases, there may be no symptoms or only symptoms with exercise.
-In more severe cases, the heart is unable to pump enough blood to meet the body’s needs, causing symptoms of congestive heart failure.
-DCM can also be associated with abnormal heart rhythms including atrial flutter, atrial fibrillation, heart block, or ventricular tachycardia) and a risk for sudden cardiac arrest.
+The health effects of DCM vary widely.
+In mild cases, there may be no symptoms or symptoms only with exercise.
+In more severe cases, symptoms may be present even at rest.
+DCM can also be associated with abnormal heart rhythms (atrial flutter, atrial fibrillation, heart block, or ventricular tachycardia) and a risk for sudden cardiac arrest.

 How is this problem diagnosed?

-Physical findings: The exam depends on the degree of heart damage.
-If the damage is mild, the exam may be normal.
+Physical findings: The exam depends on the severity of DCM.
+If mild, the exam may be normal.
 If there is congestive heart failure, the heart rate and breathing rate are often fast.
-There may be a heart murmur (made by abnormal backward flow through the mitral valve) or other extra heart sounds and the liver is often enlarged.
+There may be a heart murmur (made by abnormal backward flow through the heart valves) or other extra heart sounds and the liver is often enlarged.

-Medical tests: An echocardiogram is the main test used to make the diagnosis and to measure the severity of the problem.
+Medical tests: An echocardiogram is the main test used to make the diagnosis and to assess the severity of the problem.
 Blood work is often done.
-Other heart tests include an electrocardiogram (ECG) and Holter monitor.
+Other heart tests include an electrocardiogram (ECG) and Holter monitor to assess for arrhythmias.
 On chest x-ray, the heart is usually enlarged.
-Sometimes a heart catheterization with a heart biopsy is done to confirm the diagnosis and help find the cause.
+Sometimes a heart catheterization is performed to measure pressures within the heart and to guide therapies.

 How is the problem treated?